SandeepLS/Task-Tracking-System/README.md

 -> Create routes/taskRoutes.js:

+> 8 And 9.
+As a user, I want to search for tasks by title or description.
 -> Include features for task filtering, sorting, and searching.
 1.Fetch tasks assigned to the logged-in user:
   GET http://localhost:3000/api/tasks